catherineweiss/BikeNYC/README.md

 Our repo is at: https://github.com/princessruthie/591-geo-data-viz

 ## For Part One Submission
-Team Name: Team Phoenix
+App Name: BikeNYC

-Team Members: Fred Chang, Ruthie Fields(PM), Catherine Weiss
+Team Members: Fred Chang, Catherine Weiss

 Project Idea: A geo-location based recommendation application

-Project Description: When the user enters an address, the program will find the Citi Bike station closest to the user and display the estimated walk time to the station, as well as number of bikes available.
-The program will also display recommendations for places of interest reachable from the station given a certain distance (e.g. the user can say I only wish to bike 1 mile).
+Project Description:
+Citibike is America’s largest and most successful bike-share program.
+Given the density of bike-share stations in Manhattan, you can almost guarantee that you can find one within a block or two’s walk.
+However, they may not always be in the most obvious of locations.

+Therefore, we’re introducing BikeNYC, an application that takes in the user’s location, provides the user with the closest available station, station information, as well as recommendations for nearby attractions.

+Many employers and institutions now offer their employees annual passes, therefore, this application is not only useful for tourists, but also for locals who may want to take advantage of their pass, travel faster and more sustainably, or skip the crowded subways.

 ## Goals and keywords
 - Use the google api to turn addresses into coordinates.